 - Does the application write to the socket in block mode?
 Or stream mode?

 Confident that the network would provide an unbiased source of diagnostic data (can’t shake those network roots), I asked for a trace file.
 Upon examining the trace, I quickly confirmed a TCP receive window constraint.

 Even with the TCP Window Scaling option enabled, the receiver’s window never increased above about 65KB; limiting the sender’s congestion window to 44 packets.
 With plenty of bandwidth, why didn’t the window scale to permit greater throughput?

 The developer hinted at the answer by identifying that the application allocates a receive buffer of 128KB – reminding me that applications are able to set their own receive buffer size as they open a socket connection.
 This value was fine for co-located server-to-server communications, and also worked well for remote communications where the volume of files to be transferred was small.
 But in our high-bandwidth, high-latency, high traffic volume environment, the small buffer allocated by the app exposed a TCP flow control inefficiency severe enough to cause a problem.

 So – was this a network problem?
 Or an application problem?

 As I have written in a previous post (on front-end tuning), there are often two interrelated causes behind performance constraints, one physical (the infrastructure) and one logical (the app and the protocols used); it is possible to improve performance by tackling either one.
 In this simple example, the physical cause is the network latency, while the logical cause is the small TCP window size imposed by the application.
-(If you want more detailed insights into network application performance analysis, download a copy of my eBook.)

 Good war rooms?